 Neck problems responsible for ongoing neck pain are one of the top five conditions treated with surgery in the United States.
-As one of the most highly trained and experienced spinal surgeons in Shenandoah, Texas, Cyril Sebastian, MD, at Evergreen Spine and Neurosurgery Center has helped many people overcome neck pain with effective minimally invasive procedures like cervical fusion.
+As one of the most highly trained and experienced spinal surgeons in Shenandoah, Texas & Conroe, Texas, Cyril Sebastian, MD, at Evergreen Spine and Neurosurgery Center has helped many people overcome neck pain with effective minimally invasive procedures like cervical fusion.
 To learn more about your treatment options for chronic neck pain, call the office or schedule an appointment online today.

 A cervical fusion is a surgical procedure to permanently join two or more vertebrae in your neck.
 As the adjacent vertebrae grow together, they form one bone that prevents painful movement and stabilizes your neck.

 Dr. Sebastian may recommend a cervical fusion if you suffer a neck injury or when an infection or tumor has weakened your cervical spine.
 In most cases, however, a cervical fusion is done together with another surgical procedure.

 Prior to cervical fusion, Dr. Sebastian may perform a discectomy to remove a damaged disc or he may decompress spinal nerves using one of several procedures to remove a small part of the cervical vertebra.

 After the disc is gone or a piece of bone is removed, he performs a cervical fusion.
 Fusing the two vertebrae together restores spinal strength and stability.